-SPM and SPM-2 Quick Tips Case Study: What’s Behind Johnny’s Behavioral Challenges in Class?
+SPM and SPM-2 Quick Tips Case Study: What’s Behind Challenging Behaviors in the Classroom?

 Wednesday, May 05, 2021

-They didn’t know Johnny had sensory processing issues.
-When they eventually understood what he was dealing with, they made some simple changes that redirected Johnny’s life for the better.
-Johnny’s experience also taught the teachers how similar changes to the larger classroom environment could benefit so many more students.
+In response, his teachers sometimes limited his recess time or sent him to meet with school leaders.
+They didn’t realize Johnny had sensory processing issues.
+When they learned what he was dealing with, they made some simple alterations that changed Johnny’s life for the better.
+Johnny’s experience convinced his teachers that similar changes to the larger classroom environment could benefit many more students.

 “It’s hard,” said Johnny’s mother, Pamela.
 “You can see when someone has a broken arm.
 When it’s on the inside, you can’t tell what’s happening.”

-When Johnny was six months old, Pamela used to rest him on her hip while holding him—until he bit her shoulder, hard.
-He did it another time and then began to bite her regularly.
-She put him down when he bit her, which he didn’t like.
+When Johnny was six months old, Pamela used to rest him on her hip while holding him—until he bit her shoulder.
+When the biting became a regular response, she put him down when he bit.

-As he grew up, Pamela noticed that getting ready in the morning was especially hard for him, and he often had meltdowns.
-But Pamela thought that was probably true for most kids.
+As Johnny grew up, Pamela noticed that getting ready in the morning was especially hard for him.
+He often became very emotional—but Pamela thought that was probably true for most kids.

-Johnny’s preschool teacher was the first one to notice that Johnny’s behavior was different.
-Sometimes Johnny lay down in a corner of the classroom and went to sleep, or he threw a fit because he ran out of time and wasn’t allowed to finish what he was working on.
-Or he bit someone when they weren’t even mad at one another.
+Johnny’s preschool teacher also noticed that Johnny’s behavior was different.
+Sometimes he lay down in a corner of the classroom and went to sleep or got upset when he wasn’t allowed to finish what he was working on.
+Occasionally, Johnny bit someone when they weren’t even mad at one another.

-In kindergarten, Johnny became more physical with other kids, getting in their space, and even hitting them.
-He pushed other kids off the swing because he wanted to swing.
+In kindergarten, Johnny became more physically aggressive with other kids, getting in their space and even occasionally hitting them.
+He sometimes pushed other kids off the swing because he wanted a turn.

 Pamela wasn’t seeing such challenging behaviors at home.
-Sure, Johnny was sensitive to some loud sounds, like a public toilet.
-But at home, she always kept Johnny and his younger brother on a good schedule, getting them up in the morning and having lunch at the same time.
-They read a story before bed and sang a song.
-There was flexibility to the schedule but also a firm routine.
+Sure, Johnny was sensitive to some loud sounds, but at home, she kept Johnny and his younger brother on a good schedule, getting them up in the morning and having lunch at the same time each day.
+They read a story and sang a song before bed.
+Their routine was firm but flexible.

 She and Johnny visited the local ADHD clinic, where she was told Johnny was demonstrating behavior problems that stemmed from a lack of discipline at home.
-Pamela and her husband, Bob, followed the recommendations.
-They put up behavior charts at home and instituted rewards and timeouts.
-None of it worked.
+Pamela and her husband, Bob followed the clinician’s recommendations.
+They put up behavior charts at home and instituted rewards and timeouts—but these strategies didn’t seem to change the behavioral concerns.

 Johnny’s first-grade teacher, Ms. L, noticed that Johnny kept to himself and grew defiant when he didn’t want to complete a task.
 Johnny typically removed himself from the class when he was upset.
-Ms. L said he had trouble focusing and had crying meltdowns that “sometimes involved removing the rest of the class to ensure everyone was safe.”
+Ms. L said he had trouble focusing and had crying meltdowns.
+Her response “sometimes involved removing the rest of the class to ensure everyone was safe.”

 Ms. L let him take breaks and allowed him to leave the class to help him refocus.
-She took recess away for severe acts of defiance, like throwing things, tearing up papers, breaking things, and messing up others’ projects.
+She took recess away when he threw or broke things, tore up papers, or messed up others’ projects.
 Instead of recess, Johnny was asked to write apology notes to his classmates.
 In the hallway, Ms. L sometimes held his hand so he was with the group and not lagging behind everyone.

 “I was lost and not really sure where to turn next,” Pamela said.